-Rising temperatures, drought conditions and dry vegetation are all contributing causes of wildfires in California, but worsening impacts of climate change are exacerbating and prolonging the fire season in the state.
+Rising temperatures, drought conditions, and dry vegetation are all contributing causes of wildfires in California, but the worsening impact of climate change is further exacerbating and prolonging the fire season in the state.
+The latest major event in the state was a massive wildfire that broke out in Yosemite National Park, home to some of the longest-living and tallest sequoia trees in the world.

 California is known for its wildfire seasons, which usually take place between late summer and early autumn, but they’re getting increasingly more intense, destructive and longer in the past two decades.
 At least a third of some of the worst wildfires in US history occurred in California.
 But what causes California so susceptible to wildfires in the first place and what is causing the exacerbation of it?